trevorbroz/resume-builder/README.md

 To deploy as a github page:

 * Fork this repository
-* Rename it to <github_username>.github.io
+* Rename it to **your_github_username.github.io**
-* Wait 15 minutes for your resume to be shown
+* Wait up to 15 minutes for your resume to be shown

-To push changes follow the steps above and push your changes to your repo and the changes should be visible in a few minutes (if not instantly).
+To push changes, follow the steps above and push your changes (including the static _site directory) to your repo and the changes should be visible in a few minutes (if not instantly).

 ### Anywhere else
 You can find the static files created under the *_site* directory.
 These files can be hosted as is.